Skip to main content

 • monetization

-• “It is absolutely heartbreaking to see the material not only be ignored on so many fronts, but to be downright bastardized for the sake of a cash grab, which is exactly what this was given the initial two clans (Toreador/Lasombra) being behind paywalls.”
+• “It is absolutely heartbreaking to see the material not only be ignored on so many fronts, but to be downright bastardized for the sake of a cash grab, especially given the initial two clans (Toreador/Lasombra) being behind paywalls fiasco.”

 Skip Critic Reviews